Rocka Rolla: Background

 At this time, the band had not yet developed their signature look of leather and studs.
 They had appeared on British television show The Old Grey Whistle Test in 1975, performing "Rocka Rolla" and "Dreamer Deceiver", and their wardrobe was very "hippified" as journalist Malcolm Dome put it.
 This footage was included on the Electric Eye DVD.
-In addition, the album is more blues/hard rock oriented than their later releases, and also has some slight progressive rock influences that would continue through to Stained Class, but to a lesser extent, and would be abandoned in later releases.
+In addition, the album is more blues/hard rock-oriented than their later releases, and also has some slight progressive rock influences that would continue through to Stained Class, but to a lesser extent, and would be abandoned in later releases.
 This makes the album's style virtually unrecognizable when compared with later Priest albums, although "Rocka Rolla" does feature dual guitars, and "Run of the Mill" is the first song that was explicitly designed for Halford's, rather than Atkins', vocal range.

 Drummer John Hinch was dismissed in 1975 before the next record was recorded.
 Tipton would later refer to him as being "musically inadequate" for the band's future plans.

 The album was reissued several times over the years, and in 1984 it was issued with a different sleeve design.
-The original "bottle cap" album cover art was initially intended by designer John Pasche for use with an unspecified Rolling Stones album.
+The original "bottle cap" album cover art, featuring the title in Spencerian script, was initially intended by designer John Pasche for use with an unspecified Rolling Stones album.
 The band had filed a lawsuit with the Coca-Cola company.
 The re-issue cover art (by artist Melvyn Grant, and originally used as the cover for the novel The Steel Tsar) was also used for the US cover of Ballistix for the TurboGrafx-16 and Amiga.

 Most of the songs from Rocka Rolla have not been performed by Judas Priest live since the mid-late 1970s, although Halford's solo band performed "Never Satisfied" during live shows in 2003, and the same song was part of the setlist of the Epitaph World Tour.
 "Rocka Rolla" was performed for the first time since 1976 at Bloodstock Open Air in 2021.